THmanley/leagueConstitution/README.md

 - During the offseason trading is still allowed.
 - Trade deadline begins as soon as the first playoff game starts.
 - Draft picks up to 3 years in the future are tradable.
-- Teams must pay dues for any year they trade draft picks in.
+- Teams must pay dues for any year they trade draft picks in if not already paid by yearly advance.

 <br><br>

 ## __Section VI - Startup Draft__ ##
-- Will take place (Insert Date Here) on (Insert Platform Here).
+- Will take place (Insert Date Here) on Fleaflicker.
 - Snake format (1st to 12th then 12th to 1st).
 - Each day the draft will last from 9AM to 9PM with each team having 1 hour per pick.
 - Trading draft picks is allowed during the startup draft.